 We’re here to help you improve your gameplay and work out which gun you should be using if you find yourself struggling against meta weapons.
 Just below you can peruse our tier list of the best Warzone guns, followed by our thoughts on each of the very best guns in the game - and the best part is it's all up-to-date and ready for Caldera

 The best guns in Warzone Pacific

 With a stupendous arsenal of over 100 guns now available in Warzone, it can be rather daunting for new players, or even returning players, to dive back into the game and get a feel for the current weapons meta.
 Our Warzone weapon stats page is a good place to go if you're looking for hard damage, range, and handling data, but for those who just want to know which guns to prioritise picking up and kitting out, below you can see which guns we consider to be the strongest right now.

 - PPSh 41

 - Swiss K31

 These S-tier guns are listed in no particular order.
-Each one is at the very top of the current meta as of Season 6 of Call Of Duty: Warzone, and you should be quite happy taking any of them to the end of a match as part of your bespoke Warzone loadout drop.
+Each one is at the very top of the current meta of Call Of Duty: Warzone, and you should be quite happy taking any of them to the end of a match as part of your bespoke Warzone loadout drop.

 If you want to know how a different Warzone gun stacks up against the rest, then take a look below at our Warzone gun tier list.

-Now, let's talk in more detail about the S-Tier weapons in this table, which we consider to be the very best guns in Warzone.
+Now, let's talk in more detail about the S-Tier weapons in this table, which we consider to be the very best guns in Warzone right now.

 AK-47 (Cold War)